gap-packages/numericalsgps/README.md

 - perform several operations on numerical semigroups and ideals, namely: intersection, quotient by an integer, decompose into irreducible semigroups, add a special gap, ...;
 -computing and testing membership to relevant families of numerical semigroups.

-There is a manual in the sub-directory 'doc' written using the GAP package gapdoc which describes the available functions in detail.
+There is a manual in the sub-directory `doc` written using the GAP package gapdoc which describes the available functions in detail.
 The pdf, html versions of the manual are also available there.